creame/joinchat/README.txt

 = Change button size =

-You can change the button size by adding this CSS in *Appearance > Customize > Custom CSS*:
+You can change the button size by adding this CSS in *Joinchat Settings > Advanced > Custom CSS*:

 `/* always */
 .joinchat { --s: 50px; }